mzonov/Android-Interview-Questions/README.md

 * Describe 3 main principles of `OOP`.
 * What’s the difference between `inheritance` and `composition`?
 * What's the difference between `abstract factory` and `factory pattern`?
+* How would you implement a download feature to prevent resetting on configuration changing?
+Without cheats like `DownloadManager`.